Estimation Methods for Cluster Randomized Trials with Noncompliance: A Study of A Biometric Smartcard Payment System in India: Review of Clustered Randomized Trials and Noncompliance

 \subsection{Assumptions}

 Next, we review the assumptions underlying CRTs with noncompliance.
-We begin by discussing assumptions specific to CRTs; see \citet{hayes2009cluster} and \citet{donner2000design}.
-We assume that each cluster is randomly assigned to treatment $Z_{j} = 1$ or control $Z_{j}=0$ and that the probability of receiving both is non-zero. \begin{assumption}[Cluster Randomization] Given $J$ clusters, $m$ clusters ($0< m < J$) are randomly assigned treatment and the other $J - m$ clusters are assigned control:
+We begin by discussing assumptions specific to CRTs; see \citet{hayes2009cluster} and \citet{donner2000design} for details.
+We assume that each cluster is randomly assigned to treatment $Z_{j} = 1$ or control $Z_{j}=0$ and that the probability of receiving either one is non-zero. \begin{assumption}[Cluster Randomization] Given $J$ clusters, $m$ clusters ($0< m < J$) are randomly assigned treatment and the other $J - m$ clusters are assigned control:

-\end{assumption} Assumption \ref{a1} holds by the design in a CRT, since clusters are randomly assigned to either treatment or control.
+\end{assumption} Assumption \ref{a1} holds in a typical CRT, since clusters are randomly assigned to either treatment or control.
 Under Assumption \ref{a1}, we can identify and unbiasedly estimate the following average causal effects:

-The first is the effect of treatment assignment on the outcome, denoted as $\mu_{Y}$, and the second is the average causal effect of the treatment assignment on compliance, denoted as $\mu_D$. $\mu_Y$ is often referred to as the intent-to-treat (ITT) effect and $\mu_D$ is often referred to as the compliance rate.
-The unbiased estimators for the parameters $\mu_Y$ and $\mu_D$, denoted as $\hat{\mu}_Y$ and $\hat{\mu}_D$, respectively, are difference-in-means estimators of sums between treated and control clusters:
+The first effect $\mu_Y$ is the average causal effect of treatment assignment on the outcome and the second effect $\mu_D$ is the average causal effect of the treatment assignment on treatment receipt. $\mu_Y$ is often referred to as the intent-to-treat (ITT) effect and $\mu_D$ is often referred to as the compliance rate.
+Unbiased estimators for $\mu_Y$ and $\mu_D$, denoted as $\hat{\mu}_Y$ and $\hat{\mu}_D$, respectively, are difference-in-means estimators of sums between treated and control clusters:

 where $\E[\hat{\mu}_Y \mid \mathcal{F}, \mathcal{Z}] = \mu_Y$ and $\E[\hat{\mu}_D \mid \mathcal{F}, \mathcal{Z}] = \mu_D$ under Assumption \ref{a1}.